 It’s a sad truth of being a horror fan that not everyone we know is into the genre.
 In fact, most people we know aren’t.
-That’s what makes the horror community so tight-knit and respectable to begin with.
-We’ve all experienced some degree of ridicule for liking the things we like.
-Even our friends, in good fun, will always make fun of us for the things we watch.
+That’s what makes the horror community so tight-knit to begin with.
+We’ve all experienced some degree of ridicule for liking what we like.
+Even our friends, in good fun, will make fun of us for the movies and television we watch.

 The truth is, as horror is the widest genre, they have so much ammo with which to take down our interests, too.
 A horror movie can be any one thing to any one person, so it’s impossible to argue against someone when they say “this is what horror is” and list everything wrong with a genre they’ve never taken the time to familiarize themselves with.

 For most people, horror is sick and mean-spirited, or a collection of stupid tropes and clichés.
-The easiest way to introduce people to the genre, I think, is to give them things that immediately tear down these notions.
-Once their misconceptions about horror have been at least challenged, it will be easier for anyone to take the next step.
+On that basis, the easiest way to introduce people to the genre is to give them films that immediately tear down these notions.
+Once their misconceptions about horror have been challenged, it will be easier for anyone to take the next step.

 Shaun of the Dead